aws-samples/aws-modernization-with-snyk-sentinelone/content/2_ModuleTwo_Setup/21_AWSAccountSetup.md

 #### Example Content Guidance
 # Setting up your AWS account <!-- MODIFY THIS HEADING -->

-If you don’t already have an AWS account with Administrator access: create one now by clicking <a href="https://aws.amazon.com/getting-started/">here</a>.
+If you don’t already have an AWS account with Administrator access: create one now by clicking [here](https://aws.amazon.com/getting-started/).

-Once you have an AWS account, ensure you are following the remaining workshop steps as an IAM user with administrator access to the AWS account: <a href="https://console.aws.amazon.com/iam/home?#/users$new">Create a new IAM user to use for the workshop</a>
+Once you have an AWS account, ensure you are following the remaining workshop steps as an IAM user with administrator access to the AWS account: [Create a new IAM user to use for the workshop](https://console.aws.amazon.com/iam/home?#/users$new)

 Enter the user details: create user